Faith. Service. Law.

 Something about that moment opened my eyes to the world around me.
 It told me how small and insignificant I am, not only in the world itself but in the spans of history.

 Why should my God be any different?
 Why should Jesus be any different than Apollo or Thor or Rah?
 Because I worship him?
-What sense does not make?
+What sense does that make?
 What conflated sense of ego would I have to have to believe this?

 How We Choose to Believe